List of Hong Kong national security cases: Ninety-two Chims (6 June 2023)

 Six people have been arrested by the NSD on 6 June 2023 for allegedly conspiring to forge signatures, reportedly of a protester, on documents, two of whom were also suspected of repeatedly publishing posts on social media with a "seditious intention" to bring "hatred against the government, advocated Hong Kong independence and incited the use of violence".
 Chinese state media Wen Wei Po and Sing Tao Daily said the group of six includes two "prison visitors", who often paid visit to jailed protesters, two relatives and two members of Ninety-two Chim, a group behind bomb plots.
 Two women, aged 33 and 44, were not charged and released.

-The Force again arrested two on 15 June for preventing the course of justice, including one woman who had been released on bail after being detained on 6 June for forgery and sedition.
+The police again arrested two on 15 June for preventing the course of justice, including one woman who had been released on bail after being detained on 6 June for forgery and sedition.
 The police said she "allegedly attempted to pervert the course of justice by attempting to influence other defendants of the 'conspiracy to forgery' case through the 30-year-old man" after released on bail, and was charged with perverting the course of public justice and conspiracy to forgery.
 In the forgery case, three men have also been charged.